-19.3.1. ensure that no further Investments are made by the Trust;

-19.3.2. redeem all outstanding Units and distribute any non-cash assets of the Trust and the cash proceeds (net of liquidation and distribution cost) from the sales to the Unitholders;

-19.3.3. within a reasonable period of time thereafter, take such other actions as may be necessary to ensure that the Trust is wound up by executing such documents and taking such steps as may be necessary; and b.
-Any regulatory changes that has impacted or may impact cash flows of the underlying projects

-19.3.4. surrender the certificate of registration of the Trust to SEBI.
+- 19.3.1. ensure that no further Investments are made by the Trust; - 19.3.2. redeem all outstanding Units and distribute any non-cash assets of the Trust and the cash proceeds (net of liquidation and distribution cost) from the sales to the Unitholders; - 19.3.3. within a reasonable period of time thereafter, take such other actions as may be necessary to ensure that the Trust is wound up by executing such documents and taking such steps as may be necessary; and - 19.3.4. surrender the certificate of registration of the Trust to SEBI.